t2sa/CKA-prepare/README.md

 Docker Desktop came in handy for 90% of the testing.
 The rest like kubeadm upgrades, I practised on VMs which can be spun up using Vagrant and Ansible, thanks to this [blog post by Naresh L J](https://kubernetes.io/blog/2019/03/15/kubernetes-setup-using-ansible-and-vagrant/)

-If vagrant and ansible are working on your system then clone this repo and run `make up` to bring up the VMs.
+Ensure vagrant and ansible are working on the system.
+Clone this repo and run `make up` to bring up the VMs.
 There is a `make clean` to destroy the VMs.

 Some quick handy commands
 ```